Ecobee vs Nest

 Then, once the Nest “learns” your comfort schedule, it will automatically stick to it without you having to touch a thing.
 If your schedule changes for some reason and you manually raise or lower the temperature, the Nest will continue learning and adjusting the schedule.
 You also have the option to turn the learning feature off and manually set your temperature schedule if you choose.

 ecobee takes a more traditional approach to temperature control in that you set your own schedule.
-However, ecobee offers advanced DataRhythm Technology that can adjust the temperature based on occupants, your home’s energy loss, and the weather outside.
+However, it offers you energy-saving suggestions based on indoor humidity levels, real-time energy demand in your community, and peak/off peak electricity pricing.

-To accomplish this, ecobee uses remote sensors that track temperature and motion throughout your house and report back to the main unit.
+ecobee also monitors how well your temperature schedule aligns with your routine using remote sensors that track temperature and motion throughout your house and report back to the main unit.
 For example, if a motion sensor detects multiple people in the family room, it will tell the thermostat to adjust accordingly.
 You can even schedule different sensors to work at different times of the day.
 Maybe you want extra heat upstairs in the morning but downstairs in the evening.
 The remote sensors will work together to accomplish this.
 Nest also offers remote sensors that operate the same way, except, they can only track temperature and not motion.
 Also, while ecobee comes with a remote sensor, Nest sensors are sold separately.